Dorothy Ward (1890–1987)

-Dorothy Ward and Shaun Glenville were good friends of Fred Godfrey’s, and both sang his songs.
-Ward is known to have recorded three Godfrey songs: Blue Eyes (Regal G-7170, 1915); I Love My Motherland (Regal G-7418, 1916); and, most famously of all, Take Me Back To Dear Old Blighty (Regal G-7398, 1916), which she says Godfrey wrote for her in her living room.3
+Dorothy Ward and Shaun Glenville were good friends of Fred Godfrey’s, and both sang his songs — she was just seventeen when she performed his Meet Me Jenny When The Sun Goes Down in pantomime in Belfast in 1908.
+Ward is known to have recorded four Godfrey songs: Blue Eyes (Regal G-7170, 1915); Tommys Learning French (Regal G-7219, 1915); I Love My Motherland (Regal G-7418, 1916); and, most famously of all, Take Me Back To Dear Old Blighty (Regal G-7398, 1916), which she said Godfrey wrote for her in her living room.3

 1 W. MacQueen-Pope, The Melodies Linger On: The Story of Music